erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 #### Searching

-> :warning: **Disabled**: Implementation of an in depth network search is being worked on but disabled until fully working.
+> :warning: **Disabled**: Implementation of an in-depth network search is being worked on but disabled until fully working.